erlydtl/erlydtl/README.markdown

   trans "StringValue" %}` on templates).
 See README_I18N.

-* `blocktrans_fun` - A two-argument fun to use for translating `blocktrans` blocks.
+* `blocktrans_fun` - A two-argument fun to use for translating `blocktrans` blocks at compile-time.
 This will be called once for each pair of `blocktrans` block and locale specified in `blocktrans_locales`.
 The fun should take the form: